An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 The British Thoracic Society recommends amoxicillin, doxycycline, or clarithromycin as alternatives.

 Many patients with heart disease, kidney disease, diabetes, or other co-existing conditions may still be treated as outpatients.
-Those without recent antibiotic use should be given a fluoroquinolone (moxifloxacin, gemifloxacin, or levofloxacin) or a macrolidesuch asazithromycinor clarithromycin (unless they live in an area with high S. pneumoniae resistance to macrolides).

 Many cases of CAP are caused by S. pneumoniae -- Gram-positive bacteria that usually respond to antibiotics known as beta-lactams (which include penicillin), and to macrolides.
 However, resistant strains of S. pneumoniae are increasingly common.
 Most resistant strains respond to fluoroquinolones such as levofloxacin (Levaquin), gemifloxacin (Factive), or moxifloxacin (Avelox).